-According to Government Accountability Office, the bid protest definition means a legal challenge to the award or proposed government contract awards for goods and services or a challenge to the terms of a solicitation for such a contract.
+According to Government Accountability Office, the bid protest is a legal challenge to the award or proposed government contract awards for goods and services or a challenge to the terms of a solicitation for such a contract.

 Under government contract protest rules, this type of litigation involves a protest where you, the interested party, challenges the award of a government contract.
 When you file a formal protest at GAO or US Court of Federal Claims (COFC) you must follow very specific procedures.
 Failure to follow them can get your case dismissed.